 How long does it take for good fry oil to turn bad you mean?
-That depends on a number of factors, chief among them the type of oil/fat you’re using.
-In general, you want a frying medium that’s fairly stable (i.e. resistant to breakdown) and neutral flavor-wise.
+That depends on a number of factors, chief among them the type of fat you’re using.
+In general, you want one that’s fairly stable (i.e. resistant to breakdown) and neutral flavor-wise.
 For me that means either vegetable or canola oil.
 Solid fats like shortening or lard are even more resistant to breakdown, but are less convenient for the home fryer.

 Another important tip: if you want to re-use oil, don’t fry in an uncoated cast iron pan.
 Exposed iron acts as a catalyst that speeds up oil breakdown by many orders of magnitude.
 I know, grandma made fried chicken in that big cast iron pan you have.
 There’s no reason to break tradition, just don’t expect to use the oil again afterward.